jlempen/Yoga-Duet-7-13IML05-OpenCore/README.md

 ## What needs some more work
 - [ ] MicroSD Card Reader
 - [ ] Native media keys on the keyboard cover
+- [ ] Sometimes, the keyboard needs to be closed for a few seconds and opened again to wake up the display after wake from sleep
 - [ ] Accelerometers, gyroscope
 </details>